-By default you will see two weeks on your Gantt chart, but that can change depending on what you want to see.
-You can zoom out to look at all the scheduled tasks on the board.
+By default you will see a couple weeks on your Gantt chart, but that can change depending on what you want to see.
+You can zoom out to view by week, month, and year.

 Click the circle at the end of a task and drag to the beginning of the next task to create a dependency.

 Board Start Date, Due Date, & Today

 When you add a start date and/or due date to the board, those dates will show as indicators on the Gantt grid.
 The current day also displays as an indicator.

 Gantt charts can be used in many different ways.
 To help you tailer your Gantt chart to your needs, we've provided a few settings for further customization.

 To access Gantt settings, click on the cog icon in the top navigation bar.